pcrespov/sandbox-qooxdoo/README.md

 # qooxdoo-samples

-A collection of client applications built with [qooxdoo] and some tools around them.
+A random set of Rich Internet Applications (RIA) implemented with [qooxdoo] and some development tools and servers around them.

 ## samples